danbev/learning-nodejs/README.md

 ```
 Notice this usage of a Raw String in which escape characters will not be
 processed and whitespace will be preserved too.
 So this is what will end up
-in generated string (later written to a node_javascript.cc) by mkcodecache.cc.
+in generated string (later written to a obj/gen/node_code_cache.cc) by
+mkcodecache.cc.

 When is the cache used?
 During the startup process of node we have: